alexander-schranz/flatten-marshaller/README.md

  ]
 ```

-This is a very common format if you search for "Flatten JSON algorithm" examples.
+The above is a very common format if you search for "Flatten JSON algorithm" examples.
 But which isn't what we want, even we add a check on `array_is_list` and ending up in:

 ```php